gonzazoid/Ultimatum/README.md

 # ![Logo](../chrome/app/theme/chromium/product_logo_64.png) Ultimatum

+A little help needed!
+I've abused my savings pretty much hard working on Ultimatum (it's temporary, I think) so if you like the project and want to help - here is my eth wallet [0x17E5DEB23d5a0ca1379d1d240cD9ba54EbEE4c63](https://etherscan.io/address/0x17E5DEB23d5a0ca1379d1d240cD9ba54EbEE4c63).
+Also I'm looking for short-term job, I'm good with chromium sources and webextensions, so if you can hook me up with that - it would be great help!
+Any help is much appreciated!

 This is my attempt to port webextensions system on android.
 Something is already working, something still in progress.

 ### Tested extensions